 - Vocabulary/kanji/grammar lessons made from textbooks, anime/manga, or other media

-- You may also make your own schedules from different lessons or words of your choosing
+- You may also make your own lessons from different pre-made lessons or specific words of your choosing

 - Monthly prompts for writing

 - Monthly themed lessons (i.e. “moving out”, “spring words”, etc)

 - A very nice dictionary with a drawing input